All About (Concealed) Data Leakage for Users Like You and Me

 Critical steps to take after detecting information leakage

-Successfully recovering from data leakage requires you act quickly and make the right decisions.
+Successfully recovering from data leakage requires you to act quickly and make the right decisions.
 It’s also very useful to have a plan in place so you can follow it without having to start from scratch.

 Here are some useful steps to help you start building your plan today:

 1. Evaluate the loss, if possible.
 Determine what the attacker stole so you can know how to prioritize your actions.

 2. Isolate the affected device or account.
 Don’t start your PC, as you could create additional damage.
 The malware only works as long as the device is on because it can’t communicate over the web if the system is shut down.

 3. Trace your steps and try to see how the hack could have occurred.